francisco-villegas/W6D4/README.md

 ## Starting method profiling

 Method profiling is a means to track certain metrics about a method, such as number of calls, execution time, and time spent executing the method.
 If you want more granular control over where profiling data is collected, use the startMethodTracing() and stopMethodTracing() methods.
-For more information about generating trace logs, see Profiling and Debugging UIs.

 Before you start method profiling in DDMS, be aware of the following restrictions: